Givenchy: 2020–2023, Matthew Williams

 In June 2020, Givenchy announced the hiring of Matthew Williams, a stylist and designer best known for co-founding the influential streetwear brand 1017 ALYX 9SM.
 Williams brought an edgier aesthetic to Givenchy, with his work often seen on celebrities such as Kendall Jenner and Bella Hadid.
 The commercial and critical response to his work at Givenchy was mixed, with Carine Roitfeld saying she could not identify the Givenchy woman; "it's not a strong DNA."
 In November 2023, Givenchy announced that Williams will be departing the creative director position at the end of 2023.

-2024-present, Sarah Burton
+2024–present, Sarah Burton

 In July 2024, Alessandro Valenti is appointed as CEO succeeding to Renaud Lesquen.

-British designer Sarah Burton was appointed creative director of the house in September of 2024.
+British designer Sarah Burton was appointed creative director of the house in September 2024.
 Her first collection for the house was shown in March 2025, with publications including The New York Times, L'Officiel USA, and Interview saying that Burton reinterpreted and updated the houses heritage for the contemporary woman with The New York Times saying that she "excised the ghost of Audrey [Hepburn] (…) and replaced her with a different kind of woman".
 The Independent stated that the show was a reset for the brand which had been struggling to find its footing in recent years.